Information processing theory: Humans as information processing systems

-Components of the Information Processing Theory
+Components

 Though information processing can be compared to a computer, there is much more that needs to be explained.
-Information Processing has several components.
+Information processing has several components.
 The major components are information stores, cognitive processes, and executive cognition.

 Information stores are the different places that information can be stored in the mind.
 Information is stored briefly in the sensory memory.
 This information is stored just long enough for us to move the information to the short-term memory.
-Short-term memory can only hold a small amount of information at a time.
-George Miller, a modern psychologist, discovered the short-term memory can only hold 7 (plus or minus two) things at once.
+George Armitage Miller discovered the short-term memory can only hold 7 (plus or minus two) things at once.
 The information here is also stored for only 15–20 seconds.
 The information stored in the short-term memory can be committed to the long-term memory store.
 There is no limit to the information stored in the long-term memory.
 The information stored here can stay for many years.
 Long-term memory can be divided between semantic, episodic, and procedural memories.
-The semantic memory is made up of facts or information learned or obtained throughout life.
-The episodic memory is made up of personal experiences or real events that have happened in a person's life.
-Last the procedural memory is made up of procedures or processes learned such as riding a bike.
+Semantic memory is made up of facts or information learned or obtained throughout life.
+Episodic memory concerns personal experiences or real events that have happened in a person's life.
+Lastly, procedural memory is made up of procedures or processes learned such as riding a bike.
 Each of these are subcategories of long-term memory.

 Cognitive processes are the way humans transfer information among the different memory stores.
 Some prominent processes used in transferring information are coding, retrieval, and perception.
 Coding is the process of transferring information from the short to long-term memory by relating the information of the long-term memory to the item in the short-term memory.
 This can be done through memorization techniques.
 Retrieval is used to bring information from the long-term memory back to the short-term memory.
 This can be achieved through many different recall techniques.
 Perception is the use of the information processed to interpret the environment.
 Another useful technique advised by George Miller is recoding.
 Recoding is the process of regrouping or organizing the information the mind is working with.
 A successful method of recoding is chunking.
 Chunking is used to group together pieces of information.
 Each unit of information is considered a chunk, this could be one or several words.
 This is commonly used when trying to memorize a phone number.

 Executive cognition is the idea that someone is aware of the way they process information.
 They know their strengths and weaknesses.
 This concept is similar to metacognition.
 The conscious mind has control over the processes of the information processing theory.